mlcommons/training_policies/CONTRIBUTING.md

 1. MLPerf-compliant RNG seeding must adhere to [RNG rules](https://github.com/mlperf/training_policies/blob/master/training_rules.adoc#51-random-numbers "training rules doc").

-2. Gradient Accumulation (to emulate large batch training on a few GPUs) basic experiments should be performed to verify that gradient accumulation closely emulates large-batch training.
+2. Gradient Accumulation (to emulate large batch training on a few GPUs)

+    a.
+Basic experiments must be performed to verify that gradient accumulation closely emulates large-batch training.

+    b.
+Benchmarks that were established before v1.0, such as Mini-Go, are exempt from this.

 3. Support for single-node multi-GPU training is optional, but encouraged.